|

 Contact an Experienced Divorce Lawyer Today

-With 16.3 marriages per 1,000 California residents as of 2023 and a 5.9 divorce rate, divorce is a real future possibility for many couples.
+California saw about 5.5 marriages per 1,000 residents in 2023, and roughly 8.6% of Californians age 15 and older are currently divorced.
+Divorce remains a real possibility many couples eventually face.
 Dealing with a divorce can be one of the most stressful experiences of your life.
 You may feel somewhat humiliated, ashamed, regretful, frustrated, and even mournful of your marriage.
 If you were the primary breadwinner in the marriage, there is a decent chance you will have to pay your spouse alimony and possibly child support if the judge deems it necessary.

 In the event of a divorce, it is crucial that you hire an experienced divorce lawyer who can ensure that you protect yourself.
 At Edgar & Dow, we can provide you with a sound legal defense that can work to help you reach a successful conclusion to your divorce.
 Contact us to schedule a consultation as soon as you can.